Multimodal Dependent Type Theory: Guarded Recursion

 By Theorem~\ref{thm:guarded-recursion:unique-fixed-points} we know guarded fixed points are unique, so it suffices to show that

 We use L\"{o}b induction to construct a term of type $\Eq{}{\Lob(F_1)}{F_0(\Next(\Lob(F_1)))}$.

 \end{proof}

-\begin{rem}[Previous approaches] Using guarded type theories to reason about coinduction has been a problem for some time.
-The type theory \textbf{gDTT} of \cite{bizjak:2016} also featured L\"ob induction.
-However, in \textbf{gDTT} the problem of `totalising' a type---which corresponds to reasoning by coinduction---was not handled through the `always' modality, but by using the technical device of \emph{clocks}~\cite{atkey:2013}.
+\begin{rem}[Previous approaches] Using dependent type theories to reason about guarded recursion and coinductive types has been a problem for some time \cite{moegelberg:2014}.
+The technical device of \emph{clocks}, due to~\cite{atkey:2013}, was introduced to deal with productivity in a simply-typed setting.
+Clocks were then introduced to dependent types \cite{moegelberg:2014}, and later refined into the extensional guarded type theory \textbf{gDTT} of \cite{bizjak:2016}.

+In \textbf{gDTT} the problem of `totalising' a type---which corresponds to reasoning by coinduction---was not handled through the `always' modality, but through clocks.
 In essence, \textbf{gDTT} does not come with a single $\Later$ modality, but rather with a collection of them, each one indexed by a clock name.
 There is a quantifier which allows clock names to be bound inside a particular type, and a crucial isomorphism:

-\textbf{gDTT} suffers from several technical complications.
+\textbf{gDTT} presents several technical complications.
 The syntactic problems pertaining to delayed substitutions were resolved by the introduction of Clocked Type Theory (CloTT) \cite{bahr:2017}, which uses additional judgmental structure.
 It is conjectured that type-checking is decidable for CloTT.

-The complexity of using clocks is not merely on the syntactic level: it also appears in the semantics of clocked type theory.
+The complexity of using clocks also appears in the semantics of clocked type theory.
 CloTT is modelled in a collection of presheaf categories, with multiple functors navigating between them~\cite{mannaa:2018}.

-While this model is well-understood, it was hoped that some of the complexity could be circumvented by replacing clocks with a modality.
-This led \cite{clouston:2015} to introduce the comonadic `always' modality $\Box$, which replaced the isomorphism \eqref{eq:guarded-recursion:clock-force-iso} with $\Box \Later A \cong \Box A$.
+It was hoped that some of the complexity could be circumvented by replacing clocks with a modality.
+This led Clouston et al. to introduce the comonadic `always' modality $\Box$, which replaced the isomorphism \eqref{eq:guarded-recursion:clock-force-iso} with $\Box \Later A \cong \Box A$ \cite{clouston:2015}.
 The main advantage of using $\Box$ is that it can be interpreted in $\PSH{\omega}$, which is a much simpler model.
 On the other hand, the interactions between $\Box$ and $\Later$ have proven difficult to capture in the syntax.
 In fact, the mere addition of $\Box$ to a dependent type theory poses a significant technical challenge: see~\cite{bahr:2017,clouston:dra:2018,shulman:2018,gratzer:2019}.
 Despite this concentrated effort, there are still serious technical obstacles to adding $\Later$ to a type theory for $\Box$. \MTT{} is the first syntax to accomodate both $\Box$, $\Later$, and validate $\Box \Later A \cong \Box A$. \end{rem}